Skip to Content

 Instructions

-The pattern is in letter size paper, don’t scale the printing if you want the exact size like the one I made.
+The pattern is on letter-size paper; don’t scale the printing if you want the exact size like the one I made.

 2. a.
 Trace the applique pattern on the paper backing of the fusible web.
-You don’t have to mirror these patterns since they are in symmetrical shapes.
+You don’t have to mirror these patterns since they are symmetrical.

 b.
 Choose your scraps for colors and sizes that suit the pattern.

-(Now, you know why I seldom throw small little scraps away after each sewing projects and keep them all in my fabric scrap container when I did my craft room organization & storage 😉 They are indeed are my treasured trashes.)Bumble Bee AppliqueMaterial
+(That's the reason why I seldom throw small little scraps away after each sewing project and keep them all in my fabric scrap container when I did my craft room organization & storage 😉 They are indeed my treasured.)

 3. a.
 Set iron to medium heat.
 Place the traced fusible web with a rough side (adhesive) down onto the wrong side of the scrap.